 Results of Combined Dataset

-To compute the minimum subjectively experienced difference, researchers sometimes combine the change scores of individuals who feel a little better or a little worse to produce a single estimate.
-This assumes that effects in the positive and negative directions are homogeneous (e.g., have the same size and variance), which is an empirical question for each measurement instrument that the GRoC method is applied to.
-We report the two change scores (for individuals who feel a little more or less positive and negative) in opposite directions, and a random-effects meta-analytic effect size estimate that provides a single estimate of the minimum subjectively experienced difference.

 The minimum subjectively experienced difference can be presented as a raw score, expressed on the scale that was used to measure it (e.g., 0.3 points on a 5-point scale), or as a standardized effect size (e.g., Cohen's d of 0.3).
 Raw scores have the advantage that they do not depend on the standard deviation of the measurements and are recommended for validated scales when researchers always use the same outcome measure and response options (e.g., a 5-point Likert scale).
 Standardized effect sizes have the advantage that they can be compared across instruments and scales.
 Standardized effect sizes for paired observations can either take the correlation between observations into account (Cohen's dz) or not (Cohen's dav).
 Cohen's dz is used in power analyses and in equivalence tests if the equivalence bounds are set in terms of a standardized effect size.
 Cohen's dav can in theory be more easily compared across within- and between-subjects designs, although future research should examine whether subjectively experienced differences in different outcome measures can be assumed to be constant across within and between designs.
 We recommend reporting both raw differences and standardized effect sizes.

+Figure 1.
+Distribution and individual datapoints of the differences in positive and negative affect as a function of the answer on the global change question.

 Table 1 presents the mean change in positive and negative affect from T1 to T2 (i.e., mean score at T2 minus mean score at T1), as well as standardized effect sizes and their 95% confidence intervals, subcategorizing participants based on their responses to the GRoC.
 We focus on participants who selected “a little less positive” or “a little more positive”, and those who selected “a little less negative” or “a little more negative”, for whom the combined results (presented in the “little change” row) are also reported based on a random-effects meta-analysis in which differences for the 'a little less' groups were recoded to be in the positive direction (i.e., multiplied by -1).